M' manc

-"M' manc" is a 2020 song by Italian music producer Shablo with vocals by rappers Geolier and Sfera Ebbasta.
+"M' manc" is a song by Italian record producer Shablo with vocals by Italian rappers Geolier and Sfera Ebbasta.
 It was released by Island Records on 12 June 2020.

 The song peaked at number 1 on the Italian singles chart and was certified six platinums in Italy.

 Music video

 A visual music video of "M' manc", directed by Simone Mariano and Federico Merlo, was released on 23 June 2020 via Shablo's YouTube channel.